hackclub/hackclub/playbook/workshops/remote_control/README.md

 > ![](img/motivate_partner_alert.gif)

-> If it doesn't, ask a neighboring group to see if they can see what's wrong.
-> Otherwise, raise your hand to ask a facilitator for help!
+_If it doesn't work, ask a neighboring group to see if they can see what's wrong.
+Otherwise, raise your hand to ask a facilitator for help!_

-##### Adding the actual code to make the phone call:
+##### Adding the Actual Code to Make the Phone Call:

 Let's add the phone calling functionality.